w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 `collectionAccount` extrinsic.

 When a new collection is created, a new ID will be generated and assigned to it.
-When a collection is destroyed, and no one can pick up the collection ID again (including the owner).
+When a collection is destroyed, no one can pick up the collection ID again (including the owner).

 ### Minting an NFT